How much does a private detective surety bond cost in South Carolina?

 Why do I need this bond?

-South Carolina private detective bonds ensure that principals (private detectives) perform the duties of said office according to all laws of the state.
-Violations of the bond agreement include:
+South Carolina private detective bonds ensure that principals (private detectives) perform the duties of said office according to state laws—specifically, South Carolina Code of Laws Title 40, Chapter 18.

-This bond protects the state and other individuals from financial loss if the investigator fails to adhere to the letter of the law and the terms of the surety bond contract.
+This bond protects the state and other individuals from financial loss if the investigator fails to adhere to the law and the terms of the surety bond contract.

 What’s the fine print?

-If the principal remains compliant with all regulations and performs all business faithfully and honestly, South Carolina private detective surety bonds remain in full force and effect.
-If any provisions or conditions stated in the bond form are disobeyed, the bond becomes null and void.
+If the principal remains compliant with all regulations and performs all business faithfully and honestly, South Carolina private detective surety bonds remain effective and must be renewed each year.
+In the event that any provisions or conditions stated in the bond are disobeyed, the bond becomes null and void following a claim.

 How to become a private detective in South Carolina

-To become a licensed private detective in South Carolina, applicants must:
+To become a licensed private detective in South Carolina, applicants must first meet several specific requirements:

-- not use alcohol to such a degree that affects his or her ability to perform the duties of a private investigator
+- Must not use alcohol to such degree that affects his or her ability to perform duties of private investigator

-- not be discharged from the military service with other than an honorable discharge
+- No discharge from military service other than honorable discharge

-- have at least 3 years’ experience as a private investigator employed by a licensed private investigation agency or as an investigator for a law firm, government agency or private corporation or as a sworn officer with a federal law enforcement agency
+- Minimum three years’ experience as private investigator employed by licensed private investigation agency or as investigator for law firm, government agency, or private corporation or as a sworn officer with a federal law enforcement agency

 Ready to get started?